artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 Archivematica instance that you are using.
 For more information on configuring Archivematica to handle large and/or complex transfers, see :ref:`Scaling Archivematica <scaling-archivematica>`.

+.. _transfer-permissions:

+Permissions
+^^^^^^^^^^^

+In order for Archivematica to be able to carry out preservation tasks, the Archivematica user needs to have execute privileges for directories and read permissions for files in the transfer source location.

+If the Archivematica user does not have sufficient permissions, you may see that a directory or compressed file is not available to add to your transfer (the object will be greyed out and the name will have a strikethrough.)
+Depending on the exact permissions setup, you may be able to add the directory to your transfer, but the transfer will never start.

 .. _transfer-types: